 Most students who live outside the European Economic Area (EEA) or Switzerland need a visa to study in Holland.
 Your chosen university will start the application process for you when you enrol on a programme with the International Study Centre.

-Visas for all Foundation students will be applied for in the summer.
+Visas for all International Foundation Year students will be applied for in the summer.

 Immigration and Naturalisation Service